In the News

 In 2019, the first-ever Grand Haven Hispanic Heritage Fiesta brought thousands of people to Central Park for a day of celebrating the riches of the Hispanic heritage and culture present in our area.
 After expenses, the Fiesta made a donation of nearly $5,000 to the Migrant Resource Council, the largest gift that the organization has ever received.

-The Fiesta will be one of the primary programs offered each year by the TCPI, but the hope in 2021 is that regular programs can be offered throughout the year that will educate people about Hispanic history in the Tri-Cities and celebrate Hispanic culture.
-“I am excited about the creation of TCPI and that we will be able to have a Fiesta again this year,” said Reyna Masko, co-chair of the Fiesta and of TCPI and a member of the City of Grand Haven Human Relations Commission, “We want to be an organization that brings people together by building bridges (puentes) through education, celebration and more importantly provide leadership opportunities for Hispanic/Latinx residents that call Tri-Cities their home.”
+The Fiesta will be one of the primary programs offered each year by the TCPI, but the hope is that regular programs can be offered throughout the year that will educate people about Hispanic history in the Tri-Cities and celebrate Hispanic culture.
+“I am excited about the creation of TCPI and that we will be able to have a Fiesta again this year,” said Reyna Masko, co-chair of the Fiesta and of TCPI and a member of the City of Grand Haven Human Relations Commission, “We want to be an organization that brings people together by building bridges (puentes) through education, celebration and more importantly provide leadership opportunities for Latin American residents that call Tri-Cities their home.”